 The Ministry of Defence work for a secure and prosperous United Kingdom with global reach and influence.
 We will protect our people, territories, values and interests at home and overseas, through strong armed forces and in partnership with allies, to ensure our security, support our national interests and safeguard our prosperity.

 How does your organisation contribute to preventing suicide and supporting those affected by it?

 In UK Defence, people are vital to us achieving our aims.
 Looking after our people by managing stress, improving resilience, reducing stigma and providing excellent mental health and welfare support is key.

-The Ministry of Defence has a Mental Health and Wellbeing Strategy, which includes a focus on suicide prevention.
-We seek to understand the causes and risk factors that contribute to suicide, and to do what we can to reduce the level as much as we can.
+The Ministry of Defence has a People Health and Wellbeing Strategy updated in 2022, which includes a focus on suicide prevention.
+The Armed Forces Suicide Prevention Strategy and Action Plan 2023 seeks to improve coherence of existing and future suicide provision.
+We seek to understand the causes and risk factors that contribute to suicide and to do what we can to reduce the level as much as we can.

 Within Defence, and the Single Services (Royal Navy, Army, Royal Air Force), we have a range of experts who contribute to suicide prevention.
-This includes medical and mental health professionals, welfare, personnel and policy experts, and a range of other stakeholders.
+This includes medical and mental health professionals, welfare support, personnel and policy experts, and a range of other stakeholders.

 What are your current priorities?